TheGlycerine/Nux/docs/markdown/stack.md

 ### Assets

 Assets work in the same method a requirements.
 A load list is received and assets are imported parallel to the extension imports.
-When these new javascript files turn up, they are trmoed from a Stack list.
+When these new javascript files turn up, they are removed from a Stack list.

 ### Wait